Bells Line of Road: Alternative routes

-The next trafficable road north of Bells Line of Road that crosses the Blue Mountains is the Bylong Valley Way, which forms a more direct route between the Central West region and the Hunter Region, including the port of Newcastle, NSW.
+The next trafficable road north of Bells Line of Road that crosses the Blue Mountains is the Bylong Valley Way, which forms a more direct route between the Central West region and the Hunter Valley, including the Port of Newcastle.

 History

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
-Main Road No. 184 was declared along this road on 8 August 1928, from Richmond, via Bilpin to Bell (and continuing southwards along Darling Causeway to the intersection with Great Western Highway at Mount Victoria, and continuing eastwards via Windsor along Windsor Road to Parramatta).
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later Transport for NSW).
+Main Road No. 184 was declared along this road on 8 August 1928, from Richmond, via Bilpin to Bell (and continuing southwards along Darling Causeway to the intersection with Great Western Highway at Mount Victoria, and continuing eastwards via Windsor along Windsor Road to Parramatta); with the passing of the Main Roads (Amendment) Act, 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 184 on 8 April 1929.

+The passing of the Roads Act 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this legislation, Bells Line of Road retains its declaration as part of Main Road 184.

 The route was allocated part of State Route 40 in 1974.
 With the conversion to the newer alphanumeric system in 2013, this was replaced with route B59.

 Lowered speed limits

-In November 2007, the Roads and Traffic Authority (RTA) announced plans to lower the speed limits along much of Bells Line of Road.
+In November 2007, the Roads & Traffic Authority (RTA) announced plans to lower the speed limits along much of Bells Line of Road.
 Within a week, sufficient opposition was expressed that the changes were put on hold.
-In October 2008, the same changes were again announced, with the RTA claiming that there had been community consultation, but numerous users of the road, including politicians and councillors based west of the Blue Mountains, claimed to have been unaware of any consultation.
+In October 2008, the same changes were again announced, with the RTA claiming that there had been community consultation, but numerous users of the road, including MPs and councillors based west of the Blue Mountains, claimed to have been unaware of any consultation.
 As a result of the changes, the maximum speed limit east of Bell is now 80 km/h.